returnandrisk/meucci-python/README.md

-# Python Code for Meucci Blog Posts
+# Python Code for Meucci Related Blog Posts
 Including my original code and some ports of Attilio Meucci's Matlab code.

 ## Instructions